avnet-iotconnect/iotc-lora-demos/docs/iotc-gateway-onboard.md

         ```
    </details>

-With these steps, you should have a fully functional STM32MP157 LoRa Basicstation gateway connected to IoTConnect.
-For any issues, refer to the [IoTConnect Documentation](https://docs.iotconnect.io/iotconnect) or seek assistance from the IoTConnect Ticket System.
+With these steps, you should have a fully functional STM32MP157 LoRa Basicstation gateway connected to IOTCONNECT.
+For any issues, refer to the [IOTCONNECT Documentation](https://docs.iotconnect.io/iotconnect) or seek assistance from the IOTCONNECT Ticket System.